Volunteers & Visitors: Frequently Asked Questions

 Application process

-Continue to complete the online process within our Volunteer page on the WSOS website. once you have confirmed your preferred dates and completed the required information fields a member of our team will get back to you to confirm your application and to discuss any additional questions you may have regarding your visit.
-Please ensure that, when asked, you complete fully and accurately the questions regarding health issues, dietary requirements etc fully to ensure your comfort and well-being during your stay with us.
+Please complete the online application process within the Volunteer page on our website.
+Once you completed the required information fields and confirmed your preferred volunteer visit dates, a member of our team will get back to you to confirm your application and to discuss any additional questions you may have regarding your visit.
+Please ensure that, when asked, you complete fully and accurately the questions regarding health issues, dietary requirements etc fully to ensure your comfort and well being during your stay with us.

-You will need to make your own arrangements for travel to the volunteer house.
+Ideally you will make your own arrangements for travel to the volunteer house, however, we are able to assist with this if you would like us to.
+Payment for this would be made locally.
 The facilities are around half an hour from Agra town, three-four hour drive from Delhi and four-five hour drive from Jaipur.
 See ‘Getting to the WSOS facilities’.
 When you have booked your flight, or train/bus/taxi if coming from another part of India, do let us know so we can prepare for your arrival.

 Accommodation

-The volunteer accommodation comprises three large two-storey houses in a gated community in Mathura, Uttar Pradesh, which is around half an hour’s drive from central Agra.
-We advise that you do not go out and about in the local area alone, or attempt to walk to a shop, as we cannot guarantee your safety.
+Our volunteer accommodation comprises of modern two-storey houses in a gated community in Mathura, Uttar Pradesh, which is around half an hour’s drive from central Agra.
+Although the area is gated, and very pleasant, we advise that you do not go out and about in the local area alone as we cannot guarantee your safety.

 Volunteer House Facilities